LunarG/VulkanTools/layer_factory/README.md

 Step 4: Run CMake and build.

+    CMake will discover all Factory Layer subdirectories in layer_factory each time it is run.
     A *.json and *.def file (for Windows) will also be created with your layer binary.
     These files end up in the existing layers binary directory, and will be picked up by the usual VK_LAYERS_PATH environment variable.

+    Note that adding or removing a layer_factory subdirectory requires re-running CMake in order to properly recognize the additions/deletions.

 ## Using Layers